What Is Non-Owner SR-22 Insurance?

-- Must file an SR-22 with their state due to high-risk infractions;
+- Must file an SR-22 with their state due to high-risk infractions

-- Do not own a car; and
+- Do not own a car

-- Do not live in the same household as someone who owns a car.
+- Do not live in the same household as someone who owns a car

+All of the items above must be true for non-owner SR-22 insurance to make sense in your situation.
 Most states require drivers to have an SR-22 on file after a major moving violation, such as DUI or reckless driving.
 In general, drivers are required to have an SR-22 for 3-5 years, after which they can cancel the filing.

-Non-Owner SR-22 Insurance Cost
+How Non-Owner SR-22 Insurance Works